FinTradeBench: A Financial Reasoning Benchmark for LLMs: Experimental Setup

 \section{Experimental Setup}

-We evaluate LLMs on FinTradeBench under zero-shot (No-RAG) and realistic-RAG conditions to isolate the contribution of heterogeneous information sources: textual/tabular SEC filings vs. numerical time-series market data.
-This design follows recent recommendations for high-stakes RAG evaluation \citep{friel2025ragbenchexplainablebenchmarkretrievalaugmented, niu2024ragtruthhallucinationcorpusdeveloping}.
+We evaluate LLMs on FinTradeBench under No-RAG and realistic-RAG conditions to isolate the contribution of heterogeneous information sources: textual/tabular SEC filings vs. time-series trading data.
+This design follows recent recommendations for high-stakes RAG evaluation \citep{friel2024ragbench, niu2024ragtruth}.